SitePen/dojo-tutorials/mobile/flickrview/part4/part4.md

+---
+Category:  Mobile
+...

 ## Part 4 - FlickrView: Implementing SettingsView

 In the previous part, [FlickerView: Implementing FeedView](../part3), we implemented the feed view and we are now able to use data from a JSON request to update our ScrollableView with templated ListItems.
 This part will focus on the Settings view to get and set values from various input widgets (TextBox, Switch, RadioButton) and use Transition Events.

 ### SettingsView properties